 - First, cut a backer board that is the same depth as your masonry surface is thick.

 - Temporarily clamp the mantel to the backer board.
 Pre-drill your screw holes and screw lag bolts through the backer board and into the mantel.
-Just like before, the bolts will need to be able to cover around 2/3 the mantel depth and the thickness of the backer board.
+Like before, the bolts will need to cover around 2/3 of the mantel depth and the thickness of the backer board.

-- When you’re finished, you can finish the masonry work or sheetrock around the mantel.
+- You can finish the masonry work or sheetrock around the mantel when you’re finished.

 Stud Supported Corbel

-- Find corbels that are around as long as the depth from the inside of your studs to the outside of the finished mantel.
+- Find corbels around as long as the depth from the inside of your studs to the outside of the finished mantel.